In 2013 I was awarded the AAP's Media Prize for my work in public philosophy.

-I'm an Honorary Fellow in Philosophy at the University of Melbourne, and Founding Faculty at the School of Life, Melbourne.
+I'm an Associate in Philosophy at the University of Melbourne, and Founding Faculty at the School of Life, Melbourne.

 I live in Melbourne's eastern suburbs with my wife, sociologist and writer Ruth Quibell, and our son and daughter.

 I'm also the author of How to Think About Exercise, which was published in the United States by Picador in January 2015.
 It was released earlier by Pan Macmillan in the UK, Australia, New Zealand, Hong Kong, South Africa, India, Singapore and other Commonwealth countries.
-It's coming out in the Netherlands in August 2015, with Ten Have.
+It's also out in Dutch in the Netherlands and Belgium, with Ten Have.

 My first book was Distraction, published in Australia, the US and UK.
 The UK's Financial Times called it "lucid and optimistic".
 It's also published in Netherlands by Ten Have, and in Spanish by Editiones B.